xris1658/yadaw/doc/BUILD.md

   ```shell
   export PATH=$PATH:/Applications/CMake/Contents/bin
   ```
-- Download Ninja.
-If you downloaded it from ninja-build.org, make sure to add the executable path to the environment variable `PATH`:
+- Download and install Ninja.
+If you downloaded it from ninja-build.org, make
+- sure to add the executable path to the environment variable `PATH`:
   ```shell
   export PATH=$PATH:/<executable path, e.g. /Users/xris1658/apps/ninja-build>
   ```